 It’s important to mention also that the descent of kingship was usually from father to son but the role of mothers and queens was equally important because the successor was a son of the king by the chief royal wife only.
 During the Egyptian history, the role of the queen was as a symbol of power creation and rebirth.

-You can discover more about this immortal pharaonic civilization by booking one of our best Egypt tour packages and visit the stunning attractions such as Karnak temple, Queen Hatshepsut temple, Valley of the Kings, onboard Nile cruise, which contains the history and the legacy of these everlasting names.
+You can discover more about this immortal pharaonic civilization by booking one of our best Egypt tour packages and visit the stunning attractions such as Karnak temple, Queen Hatshepsut temple, Valley of the Kings, onboard Nile river cruise, which contains the history and the legacy of these everlasting names.